arashi-software/floof/README.md

 nimble add floof
 ```
 ## Usage
 Floof uses the SSE2 simd intrinsics, which come standard on all CPU's produced after 2003.
-Just in case though floof has a failsafe, non simd search proc.
 Usage is simple as floof does all the heavy lifting
 ```nim
 import floof
 import std/[sequtils, strutils]